majid-manzoor-twu/SQL_Retail_sales_project/README.md

 6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**:

-7. **Write a SQL query to calculate the average sale for each month.
-Find out best selling month in each year**:
+7. **Write a SQL query to calculate the average sale for each month.**:

 8. **Write a SQL query to find the top 5 customers based on the highest total sales **: